PawelGorniak/plans/README.md

-# plans
+# plany
-PLANS - just manage your goals and tasks!
+PLANY - just manage your goals and tasks!